traefik/traefik/README.md

 ---

-:construction: As stated in [our latest 1.7 release note](https://blog.containo.us/traefik-1-7-yet-another-slice-of-awesomeness-2a9c99737889#782d), a major overhaul is currently occuring on the [master](https://github.com/containous/traefik/tree/master) branch.
-It will remain in constant evolution and prone to change with little notice.
+:construction: As stated in the [1.7 release note](https://blog.containo.us/traefik-1-7-yet-another-slice-of-awesomeness-2a9c99737889#782d), a significant update is in progress on the [master](https://github.com/containous/traefik/tree/master) branch.
+This branch will remain in constant evolution and prone to change with little notice, so use it for test purposes only.

 ## Overview